SEEING IS BELIEVING

 What we see and what a camera sees are not the same.
 We can exploit this difference and allow the camera to reveal aspects of the world around us that we do not normally perceive.
 Understanding how to do this requires an understanding of human vision as well as photography.

 HOW WE “SEE”.
 We believe that what we see as an accurate representation of reality, but that is only partially true.
 The images that reach our consciousness are actually highly processed interpretations of reality - the result of evolutionary selections designed to maximize our survival.
-The world we see - light, colors, motion - is seen differently by other animals, insects, crustaceans, and so on.
+The world we see - light, colors, motion, three-dimensions - is seen differently by other animals, insects, crustaceans, and so on.
 Some of reality is hidden from us.

 REVEALING MORE REALITY THROUGH PHOTOGRAPHY